I’m afraid of bees. 🐝

 Benefits of Raw Manuka Honey for Skincare

 It’s antibacterial, antifungal, and anti-inflammatory.
 In fact, manuka contains up to 100x more methylglyoxal (MG, the antibacterial property) than regular honey.
-So if you are struggling with acne, this will help.
+So if you are struggling with acne, this WILL help.
 It has wound-healing properties, too.

 If you want to read more about the science behind it, this post does a great job.
+The skincare benefits in a nutshell:

 This post contains affiliate links.